Advertiser Disclosure

 Cons of a Reverse Mortgage

-Unfortunately, there are also disadvantages of reverse mortgages, and they may not be the best deal for you.
+Unfortunately, not everyone is an ideal candidate for a reverse mortgage, and they may not be the best deal for you.

 There are Fees and Costs You Have to Pay

 It’s not uncommon for reverse mortgage loans to come with higher borrowing costs than traditional home loans.
-These include origination fees, closing costs, service fees and Federal Housing Administration (FHA) insurance (if applicable).
 Although you’ll avoid making payments on a monthly basis, the total loan balance will grow over time.

 Risk of Foreclosure